mikhsol/maze-problem/README.md

 # Maze Problem
 Given a maze, find shortest path from initial to destination point.

+# Running tests
+You can run unit tests by:
+`python -m unittest`
+from the directory above the package.

+If you want to see test coverage, need to install coverage package:
+`pip install coverage`.
+Better use virtual environment.

+After package coverage was installed, run:
+`coverage run --source=maze_problem/solver -m unittest discover && coverage report`

 # Maze
 Maze provided as tuple of strings, where:
 * '1' - initial position,